 Ouarzazate Morocco Travel Guide

 The main public transit setup within Ouarzazate involves "petit taxis" (small taxis).
 These are cars (often Dacia or similar models) in a light brown or beige color.
 They are identifiable by a roof sign indicating "Taxi."
-They operate on a meter, though agreeing on a price beforehand is sometimes necessary.
+They operate on a fare meter, though agreeing on a price beforehand is sometimes necessary.

 Petit taxis maintain operation from early morning until late at night.
 Local bus schedules vary and could be infrequent.

-Grand taxis operate on fixed routes between towns, often shared by passengers.
+Collective taxis operate on fixed routes between towns, often shared by passengers.

-Grand taxis can be hired privately for custom trips, covering all six seats.
+Shared taxis can be hired privately for custom trips, covering all six seats.

 Used for organized group excursions to sites like Ait Benhaddou or desert trips.